IVF Add-Ons: Which Ones Are Worth Paying For?

 - 1.The HFEA traffic-light system

-- 7.How to navigate the conversation with your clinic
+- 9.How to navigate the conversation with your clinic

 The HFEA traffic-light system

-The HFEA — the UK's fertility regulator — rates add-on treatments using a traffic-light system.
-Green means there's good evidence it works for at least some patients.
-Amber means the evidence is conflicting or limited.
-Red means there's no good evidence it improves birth rates.
-As of early 2026, not a single add-on treatment has a green rating across the board.
+The HFEA — the UK's fertility regulator — rates add-on treatments using a five-category system.
+Green means there's good evidence it works.
+Amber means the evidence is conflicting.
+Grey means there isn't enough evidence to rate it.
+Black means evidence shows no effect on outcomes.
+Red means no effect or potential safety concerns.
+As of early 2026, PGT-A has a green rating specifically for reducing miscarriage risk, but no add-on has a universal green rating for improving live birth rates.

 That doesn't mean they're all useless.
 It means the evidence isn't strong enough to recommend them routinely.
 For some patients in specific circumstances, certain add-ons may help.
 The problem is that clinics often present them as standard upgrades rather than targeted interventions.